 At Midwest Breast and Aesthetic Surgery, we are pleased to offer advanced breast reconstruction options, including DIEP flap and GAP flap techniques, at several Ohio locations.
 One of our primary goals is to keep advanced care close to home.

 Several developments have made it possible for us to bring advanced microsurgical reconstruction to locations that keep patients close to home and focus on providing personalized care in warm, easy-to-access facilities.

-The advent of microsurgery and an improved understanding of which blood vessels supply blood to the skin and fat fostered the advent of breast reconstruction using free DIEP flaps.
+The advent of microsurgery and an improved understanding of which blood vessels supply blood to the skin and fat fostered the birth of breast reconstruction using free DIEP flaps.
 The DIEP flap is based on small vessels that travel through the six-pack muscles, so it does not require this core muscle to be sacrificed.
-The DIEP flap also utilizes microsurgical techniques to literally transplant the skin and fat (no muscle) from the lower abdomen to the chest.
+The DIEP flap also utilizes microsurgical techniques to transplant the skin and fat (no muscle) from the lower abdomen to the chest.
 This means that an artery and a vein are connected under a surgical microscope, using stitches that are barely visible to the naked eye.